 She has been involved in collaborative work to develop standards and competencies for academic institutions and for use in the workplace since in 2020.
 This work resulted in the creation of the Alliance for Data Science Professionals (AfDSP) which Rachel has chaired since its formation in July 2021.
 The AfDSP aims to define, promote and certify professional standards within Data Science.
 The standards recognise the range of roles and jobs involved in Data Science and build upon the codes of conduct of the associated professional societies.
 The initial members of the Alliance include: The Royal Statistical Society (RSS),The British Computer Society (BCS), The Operational Research (OR) Society, The Institute of Mathematics & its Applications (IMA), The National Physical Laboratory (NPL), and The Alan Turing Institute (ATI).
 The work has gained support from the Royal Society, the Royal Academy of Engineering and the Government where it is referenced in the National Data Strategy.

 She is a founding RSS Section in Teaching Statistics in Higher Education who aim to promote good teaching practice in statistics in higher education, post-16 education and

 The Covid-19 pandemic resulted in an emergency move to online teaching throughout the world.
 To assist with these preparations and avoid wasteful duplication of effort Rachel, together with Michael Grove (IMA and University of Birmingham) and Kevin Houston (LMS and University of Leeds), co-created TALMO.
 From 2020-2021 the workshops and resources supported numerous Mathematics Sciences Departments around the world.
 In 2022 the focus of TALMO moved from teaching and learning mathematics online to an online seminar series which covers teaching and learning mathematics in all its forms.
 It continues to support a community of mathematical science educators with an active programme of seminars.

-I am an visitng Fellow in Medical Statistics at the University of Derby and have several collaborative projects with both Leicester and Derby Hospitals.
-I'm an Honorary Associate Professor in the Department of Statistics at the University of Warwick.
+I have several collaborative projects with both Leicester and Derby Hospitals and am an Honorary Associate Professor in the Department of Statistics at the University of Warwick.

 University Mathematics Assessment Practices During the Covid-19 Pandemic (2022)